superbeelavaman/TerminalCE/README.md

     to start a terminal through the emulated serial port on the calc.

 ## Planned features
-40 column terminal (hopefully)
-30 rows, top 2 and bottom 2 rows being used for status bars with black on white text
+40 column terminal (display output functional, no keyboard yet) 30 rows, top 2 and bottom 2 rows being used for status bars with black on white text (done, lacking statusbar content)

 example UI:
 ```